celrm/celrm.github.io/_pages/research.md

 order: 2
 ---

+Click on the image previews for larger versions.

 <p id="filter">Filter by category:
 <select id="choosecategory">
   <option value="">All papers</option>{% for category in site.data.research.categories %}{% for attribute in category